 GET TO KNOW US

 Shawna Ueyama started working with individuals with autism in 2010.
 She received training at the Center for Autism Research and Treatment at UCLA and the Douglass Developmental Disabilities Center at Rutgers University.
-She also has a special interest in Tourette Disorder and is trained in Comprehensive Behavioral Intervention for Tics (CBIT).
+She also has a special interest in Tic Disorders and OCD.
+She is trained in Comprehensive Behavioral Intervention for Tics (CBIT) and Exposure and Response Prevention (ERP) for OCD.
 She utilizes principles of Applied Behavior Analysis (ABA) in her assessment and treatment of individuals with autism, ADHD, and challenging behaviors for which she also provides parent training.
 She completed her post-doctoral fellowship at Waianae Coast Comprehensive Health Center.

 SHAWNA UEYAMA, PSY.D., BCBA-D

 Jordan Gibson has a broad range of training in ABA, social skills groups, and school-based interventions for adolescents and young adults on the autism spectrum.
-He began working with individuals with autism in 2011 at UCLA.
-He has worked with individuals with autism in schools, clinics, and community settings in New York City, Philadelphia, South-East Alaska, and Hawaii.
+He began his training in 2011 at the Center for Autism Research and Treatment at UCLA.
+Since then, has worked with individuals with autism in schools, clinics, and community settings in New York City, Philadelphia, South-East Alaska, and Hawaii.
+He has experience as a researcher at both UCLA and University of Pennsylvania, studying the effects of ASD interventions in school settings.
 He is especially interested in culturally sensitive applications of evidence-based interventions.

-Jordan received his Bachelor’s degree in Political Science from Yale University and his Master’s degree in Anthropology and Education from Columbia University’s Teachers College.
+Jordan received his Bachelor’s degree in Political Science from Yale University, where he played Division I Basketball, and his Master’s degree in Anthropology and Education from Columbia University’s Teachers College.